XFRA : EX TODAY () | aktiencheck.de

 Xetra Newsboard

 Folgendes Instrument wird heute EX Corporate Action gehandelt.
 Aus technischen Gruenden wird der EX-Indikator heute nicht angezeigt.
 The following instrument is traded ex corporate action today.
 Due to technical reasons the EX-indicator will not be displayed today.
-ISIN Short Code Name CA30064C1032 0C5 EXACTEARTH LTD
+ISIN Short Code Name CA31773B1058 4AL FINCANNA CAPITAL CORP.

 Aktuelle Kursinformationen mehr >